In this article, we’ve got all the information you need to decide on the optimal kayak size. Discuss kayak sizes like a pro!

 Cool, but what’s inside?

-The package includes the kayak itself, a dual-action pump, an inflatable seat, a collapsible 5-part paddle, a tracking fin, and even a simple inflatable footrest.
+Inside the bag, I found the kayak itself, a dual-action pump, an inflatable seat, a collapsible 5-part paddle, a tracking fin, and even a simple inflatable footrest.
 Add a life jacket, and you’re good to go!

 The first chamber, marked “1”, inflates the bottom of the kayak.
 You will find its valve on the inside of the kayak’s right wall.